z331281772/mcphub/README.md

-# MCP Hub
+# MCPHub

-A hub server for MCP servers.
+MCPHub is a unified hub server that consolidates multiple MCP (Model Context Protocol) servers into a single SSE endpoint.
+It simplifies service management and provides a centralized interface for all your MCP needs.

+## Features

+- **Centralized Management**: Manage multiple MCP servers from a single hub
+- **Protocol Support**: Compatible with stdio and SSE MCP protocols
+- **Dashboard UI**: Monitor server status through a web interface
+- **Easy Configuration**: Simple JSON-based configuration system

 ## Configuration

-MCP Hub allows you to configure multiple MCP servers.
-You can add as many stdio/sse MCP servers as you want.

-The configuration file should be named `mcp_settings.json` and placed in the root directory of the project.
+Create a `mcp_settings.json` file in your project root:

 ```json
 {